David Benyamine

 David Benyamine (born 5 July 1972 in Paris, France) is a French professional poker player with a World Poker Tour title.
 Benyamine was a professional tennis player in his early career but had to retire because of shoulder pain.
 He was also a successful top ten billiards player in France.
 He learned poker at the age of 12 and plays high-stakes cash games on a regular basis.
 Benyamine is a Pot-Limit Omaha specialist.

 Poker career

-Benyamine started his career playing No Limit Hold’em cash in Aviation Club de France.
+Benyamine first started playing poker in a professional setting at the Aviation Club de France.

-He is a regular in the world’s most famous high stakes cash room at the Bellagio, Bobby’s Room (now renamed Legend’s Room).
+He is a regular in the world's most famous high stakes cash room at the Bellagio, Bobby's Room (now renamed Legend's Room).

 World Poker Tour

 Benyamine has made four final tables in World Poker Tour (WPT) open events: the 2003 Grand Prix de Paris (second season) – 1st place (€357,200); the 2004 L.A.
 Poker Classic (second season) – 6th place ($132,355); the 2008 Bellagio Cup IV (seventh season) – 2nd place ($840,295) and the 2010 WPT Championship (eighth season) – 4th place ($329,228).
 He won the Premier League of Poker IV.
 He is also the winner of the WPT Battle of Champions II invitational event, where he defeated a final table including fellow professionals Hoyt Corkins, Mel Judah, Antonio Esfandiari, and Phil Laak.